tryingsomestuff/Minic/README.md

 ### NNUE from release 3.00 (from Seer implementation)
 Starting from release 3.00, **Minic is not using Stockfish NNUE implementation anymore and is no more compatible with SF nets**.
 It was too much foreign code inside Minic to be fair, to be maintained, to be fun.
-Seer engine is offering a very well written implementation of NNUE that I borrowed and adapt to Minic.
+Seer engine is offering a very well written implementation of NNUE that I borrowed and adapt to Minic (https://github.com/connormcmonigle/seer-nnue).
 The code is more or less 400 lines.
 I choose to keep Stockfish code for binary sfens format as everyone is using this for now.
-Training code is an external tool written in Python without any dependency to engine, also adapted from Seer repository and Gary Linscott pytorch trainer.
+Training code is an external tool written in Python without any dependency to engine, also first adapted from Seer repository and then from Gary Linscott pytorch trainer (https://github.com/glinscott/nnue-pytorch).
 For now, generated nets are still quite weak, but that is a starting point, a new story to be written, in Minic 3.

 Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.